 Avoid Making Your Dog Fat

 It’s important to monitor your dog’s caloric intake when you start a training program, as dogs can pack on the pounds rather quickly!
 Being overweight can cause serious health issues for your dog.
-A good rule of thumb is that training treats shouldn’t be more than 10% of your dog’s daily food intake.
+A general rule of thumb is that training treats shouldn’t be more than 10% of your dog’s daily food intake.
 Use our handy treat calculator to find out how many treats your dog should have each day.

 Dog Daily Treat-Calorie Calculator